 I remember my early blogging days when I got the first LIKES and how proud I felt when I realized, I had managed to interest ten people in my -then- daily quit smoking rants and vents.

-10 People I had never met, were interested in my blogging future and they wanted to read more.
+Ten people I had never met, were interested in my blogging future and they wanted to read more.
 It was a very thrilling feeling.

 I still feel that way.
 I love the interaction with other bloggers so much.
-I care more about the comments than I do about numbers of readers, followers or statistics.
+I care more about the comments than I do about the numbers of readers, followers, or statistics.
 There is a group of 20 people that I would call friends now, a special group of bloggers that I would love to meet in person.

 Blogging is not confusing, not if you ignore what you need to ignore.
 Ignore the numbers; they will just drive you crazy and in the end, they won’t mean a thing, as you can see in my above example.